 - You have enlarged areolas caused by stretched skin.

-If a candidate satisfies more than half of these conditions, then such a candidate might be given with a green signal to proceed with the breast reduction surgery; provided that all medical checkups are satisfactory for the Plastic Surgeon, you will be counseled about the whole procedure and care that has to be taken.
+If a candidate satisfies more than half of these conditions, then such a candidate might be given with a green signal to proceed with the breast reduction surgery; provided that all medical checkups are satisfactory for the Plastic Surgeon, you will be counseled about the whole procedure and care that have to be taken.